COVID-19: The Disease & Vaccines

 - Those younger than 12 years of age.

-Those who may get the vaccine but should be aware of the potential risks and benefits (through consultation with a healthcare provider, as necessary) or who should follow special procedures include:
+People who may get the vaccine but should be aware of the potential risks and benefits (through discussions with a healthcare provider, as necessary) or who should follow special procedures:

-- Individuals with a history of a non-severe, immediate (within 4 hours) allergic reaction to a previous dose of COVID-19 vaccine – remain at location where vaccine is given for 30 minutes after receiving the vaccine.
+- Individuals with a history of a non-severe, immediate (within 4 hours) allergic reaction to a previous dose of COVID-19 vaccine should stay at the location where the vaccine is given for 30 minutes after receiving it.
 Speak with your doctor before vaccination if you have questions or concerns.

-- People who have a severe or immediate allergic reaction to one of the types of vaccines and for whom the cause of the reaction is unknown (i.e., which component caused the reaction) – consult an allergist or immunologist to determine whether the individual can get the other version.
-If they proceed, they should be vaccinated at a location with medical facilities and staff prepared to respond to medical emergencies and remain for 30 minutes of observation.
+- People who have a severe or immediate allergic reaction to one of the types of vaccines and for whom the cause of the reaction is unknown (i.e., which component caused the reaction) should consult an allergist or immunologist to determine whether they can get the other version.
+If they proceed with vaccination, they should be vaccinated at a location with medical facilities and staff prepared to respond to medical emergencies.
+They should stay at the location for 30 minutes after getting the vaccine.

-- People who are pregnant– Pregnant people who opt to get the vaccine and develop a fever, should take acetaminophen as fever during pregnancy can be harmful to the developing baby.
+- Pregnant people who develop a fever after vaccination should take acetaminophen as fever during pregnancy can be harmful to the developing baby.

 - People who are moderately or severely ill (regardless of whether they have a fever) may delay vaccination until they feel better.

-- People with a history of MIS-C or MIS-A should delay vaccination until at least 90 days after diagnosis and they experience a return of normal cardiac function and are considered clinically recovered.
+- People with a history of MIS-C or MIS-A should delay vaccination until at least 90 days after diagnosis.
+They should also have a healthcare provider confirm a return of normal cardiac function and be considered clinically recovered.

-- People treated with convalescent plasma should not receive measles- or varicella-containing vaccines until at least seven months after receipt of the plasma.
+- People with COVID-19 who are treated with convalescent plasma should not receive measles- or varicella-containing vaccines until at least seven months after receipt of the plasma.

 - People with a known COVID-19 exposure can get vaccinated if they do not have symptoms.

-- People with a current infection can get vaccinated after they recover; however, they may prefer to wait until at least three months after the start of symptoms in order to develop a better immune response to the vaccine.
+- People with a current infection can get vaccinated after they recover, but they may prefer to wait until at least three months after the start of symptoms to develop a better immune response to the vaccine.

 All individuals should stay at the vaccination site for 15-30 minutes of observation after getting vaccinated.